Additional information will be posted here.

 Campers get to choose their morning classes from a wide variety of options, and participate in those activities each morning.
 In the afternoons, campers participate in a variety of recreational activities that keep them engaged.
 In addition to their free swim time each day, other popular afternoon recreation choices include our water slide, hikes, sports, crafts and much more!
 Our staff provide special evening programs that involve campers in a variety of events like Bombardier, Crazy Fashion Shows, Dark Realm, and more.
 Our program is designed to give campers a beneficial summer experience that emphasizes fun!

 Resident campers choose from a wide variety of classes when registering!
-When you register for camp, you will pick six classes, and we will create a custom schedule for your camper!
+When you register for camp, you will select your favorite classes and build a customized daily schedule, unique to your camper!
 Some classes require multiple class periods daily, as indicated in the class descriptions.
-There are four class periods daily, so picking six will allow us some flexibility when building your schedule.
-Don’t forget, Master Camps are available if you’d prefer to dive deep in one topic area, rather than taking four different classes.

 Resident Campers continue the fun overnight, staying in our rustic cabins (just like grandma and grandpa used to do!).
 The cabin experience is what truly sets Resident Camp apart from our day camps!
 Cabins feature wooden bunk beds (perfect for flashlight wars, and silly bedtime stories), and electric lights.
 Bedtime is an important part of the camp tradition, because overnight campers get to fully immerse in the Camp experience.
 This is what allows campers to develop a sense of independence that only comes from being away from parents for a few days.
 Many of our campers develop friendships with their cabin mates that last a lifetime!